moliver4/ecomemo-frontend/README.md

 ## Installation

 Hosted [Here](https://eco-memo.herokuapp.com/)
+** Must Use GOOGLE CHROME **
+Login to play!

-Right now, to play, please fork the repository and clone it down.
+To use develop/code, please fork the repository and clone it down.
 (Make sure you have Postgres and rails installed).

 Then access the backend, ```cd``` into the ```ecomemo-backend-api``` and run ```bundle install```, ```rails db:create``` and ```rails:db migrate```.
 Launch your local host server with ```rails s```.

 In the ```Ecomemo-frontend```folder, open ```index.html``` in your browser, currently this only works on Google Chrome.

-Login to play!

 ## Usage